Get

 Size: Large

-Although they might look and sound fierce, the German Shepherd is very affectionate with their family and wonderful with children of all ages.
+Although they might look and sound fierce, the German Shepherd is an affectionate dog breed when it come to their family and are wonderful with children of all ages.
 They aren’t the kind to cuddle for hours but are loyal and loving.
-German Shepherds are also one of the most courageous dogs and are known to risk their lives for their owners, putting themselves in harm’s way time and time again.
+The German Shepherd is also one of the most courageous dogs and is known to risk their life for their owner, putting themselves in harm’s way time and time again.

 The average German Shepherd will be sweet, gentle, and caring if raised in a loving home and socialized well from puppyhood.
 They are also highly intelligent and make great companions for outdoor adventurers.